All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

-You do not need a BMI of 30 or higher to benefit from GLP-1 medications.
+You don't need a BMI of 30 or higher to benefit from GLP-1 medications.
 GLP-1 BMI under 30 eligibility depends on several factors including comorbid conditions, metabolic health, and your overall clinical picture.

 Key Takeaways: - Standard Eligibility Criteria - Beyond BMI: A Metabolic Perspective - Learn how to get started